-The financial assets are measured at amortised cost in accordance with IFRS 9.4.1.2.
+All financial assets in the Diok Group are measured at adjusted acquisition cost in accordance with IFRS 9.4.1.2.
 These are mainly lendings to third parties and receivables from rents or incidental rental costs, which moreover do not materially affect the net assets, financial position and results of operations of the Diok Group.
 This leads to a reduction in the length of this report.